 A provision of the Save Our Homes (SOH) Amendment to the Florida Constitution allows homestead property owners to port, or transfer, the accumulated difference between assessed value and the just/market value.
 The process of moving this SOH differential (or benefit) from one property to another is referred to as Portability.
 Portability must be applied for and applications must be submitted by March 1st of the year being applied for.
-Apply quickly and easily using the "Apply Online" button to the left and read on for more information and scenarios.
+Apply quickly and easily using the "Apply Online" button above and read on for more information and scenarios.
 You can also click here to be redirected to the Florida Dept. of Revenue for additional information and the paper application.

 During the November 3rd, 2020 election, voters approved to expand the portability window to three tax years.
 The information below is designed to provide better understanding of this change to Florida law (effective date of January 1, 2021).